ewang26/publishing_to_maven/Deploying_to_Sonatype.md

 ```

 ## 3. Performing a Release Development with the Maven Release Plugin (optional)
+The Maven Release Plugin is primarily used when integrating the SCM with Maven so the Maven deployment process can be part of the automatic build process.

 You must edit your 'pom.xml' file to include the following plugin since it is necessary when pushing to the Sonatype repository:
 ```
 <plugin>